jkells/xamarin-android-support-binding/README.md

 ## Build instructions ##
  * Place Xamarin.Android.Support.v4-r18.dll into the `V4.Binding\lib\MonoAndroid` folder.
 It can be downloaded from the Xamarin component store.
+ * Install the android support library component in the Android SDK manager.
- * Set the `ANDROID_SDK_HOME` environment variable to the root of your Android SDK folder.
+Set the `ANDROID_SDK_HOME` environment variable to the root of your Android SDK folder.
  * Build the android-support-v7-appcompat library in eclipse. ( See below )
  * Run psake.cmd